-Table 4-1 provides the estimates of the diversion amounts.
-The estimates are based on actual percentages of total water use determined by applying on average factor of 57.3 percent groundwater pumpage and 42.7 percent Lake Michigan water usage in 2009.
-This approximates the water use patterns where the groundwater pumpage was Mississippi River basin pumpage and the Lake Michigan pumping stations was Great Lakes basin pumpage.
-For the year, total usage was multiplied by 0.573 to estimate the diverted amount.
-The CITY previously maximized the area where Lake Michigan water was provided to customers, so this method provides a reliable estimate of diverted water pumpage.
+Table 4-1 amounts based on actual percentages of total water use, determined by applying an average factor of 57.3 percent groundwater pumpage and 42.7 percent Lake Michigan water usage in 2009.
+These approximates are based on Mississippi River Basin data for groundwater pumpage totals and Great Lakes Basin data for Lake Michigan usage totals, multiplied by 0.573 to estimate diverted totals.
+The CITY previously maximized the area where Lake Michigan water was provided to customers, making this method a reliable estimate of diverted water pumpage.